Data Acquisition and Analysis Software

-- Combined software solution for data fitting / analysis and controlling the FluoTime 250 and 300 spectrometer
+- Combined solution for hardware control, data acquisition and analysis in FluoTime 300 and FluoTime 250 spectrometers

 - Steady-state and global decay analysis with robust error analysis

-Complex applications, such as e.g., alternating between measuring time-resolved decays and steady-state spectra at different temperatures, can be easily automated by using the included scripting language.
-EasyTau 2 also provides an interface for remote execution of scripts, so that the automation can be extended to third-party accessories such as robotic autosamplers.
+Scripting mode allows automation of measurement routines which is especially useful for complex applications.
+Additionally, EasyTau 2 provides an interface for remote execution of scripts, so that the automation can be extended to third-party accessories such as robotic autosamplers.

-EasyTau 2 supports both tail fitting and numerical reconvolution to account for the finite Instrument Response Function (IRF).
-Various models can be fitted to the decay data, including exponential decay (up to 5th order) or other distribution models, such as Gaussian, Lorentzian, or stretched exponential.
+EasyTau 2 supports both tail fitting and numerical reconvolution.
+The latter is to account for the Instrument Response Function (IRF).
+The decay data can be fitted with various models including exponential decay (up to 5th order) and distribution models such as Gaussian, Lorenzian, and stretched exponential.
 All models support both global and batch mode fitting.

-The interactive graphical user interface simplifies setting starting parameters as well as fitting limits.
-Reduced chi-square, weighted residual and an autocorrelation trace are provided to assess the goodness of a fit.
-Additionally, a bootstrap error analysis can be carried out for every fit.

-This is the initial release.
+The latest version now supports PicoHarp 330, Prima and Taiko PDL M1 as excitation sources for FluoTime spectrometers as well as switching between different laser drivers at run time.
+There are also general improvements in the measurement und analysis scripts.
 Note: the software is protected by a USB dongle and will not work without it.
 Please contact PicoQuant if you want to update EasyTau version 1.x or FluoFit to the latest version.

 Course on time-resolved fluorescence